microsoft/botframework-solutions/docs/tutorials/csharp/virtualassistant.md

 9. Replace **OK**.
 10. Build your project to restore the NuGet packages.

+You now have your own Virtual Assistant!
 Before trying to run your assistant locally, continue with the deployment steps (it creates vital dependencies requires to run correctly).

 ## Deploy your assistant